noveoko/skillTests/WordSoup/readme.md

 * Use any langauge (in this case Python)

+# Requirements

+You must install pytest in order to run the tests

 # Run Tests

 Run the following snippet in the command line: `pytest`